jmickelin/vim-empty-lines-mode/README.md

 vim-empty-lines-mode
 ====================

+**NOTE** (2016-02-19): Maintaining this package turned out to be more of a pain than expected due to a multitude of edge-cases caused by other functions and modes that assume that an end-of-file overlay is empty (or at least constant in size).
+Sadly, I could never find the time or motivation to put that much work into getting this package to play nicely with others, so development has ceased.

 Vim-like empty line indicator at end of files for Emacs.
 This mode emulates the way that vim indicates the end of a file, that is by putting a "tilde" character (`~`) on any empty line that